<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 Here are the steps that your accountant takes to amend your business return:

-1. Gather all of the original documents that you used to file your tax return the first time.
+1. Gather all of the original documents that you used to file your tax return.

-2. If something was missing from your return, gather the additional documents that were not included last time.
+2. If something was missing from your return, gather those additional documents.

-3. Your accountant will prepare your tax return on Form 1120 as normal, making sure to include the details that were left out of the original form.
-The only difference is that they will now check the box that says it’s being amended.
-Easy!
+3. Your accountant will prepare Form 1120, including details that were left out of the original form.
+They will check the box that says it’s being amended.

 (Please note that the steps above are for your business tax return.
 If you are amending your personal tax return, you will need to use Form 1040-X, which is a different form than what your personal taxes were originally filed on.)